John Stapleton’s co-host Kate Garraway leads tributes to ‘journalistic hero’

 Born in Oldham in 1946, Stapleton began his career in newspapers before presenting BBC’s Panorama and Newsnight, where he reported from trouble spots in the Middle East, El Salvador and Argentina during the Falklands War in the early 1980s.

-He also presented GMB, when it was part of TV-am, before returning to the BBC in 1986 to present consumer show Watchdog alongside his wife Lynn Faulds Wood until 1993.
+He also presented GMB, when it was part of TV-am, before returning to the BBC in 1986 to present consumer show Watchdog alongside his wife until 1993.

 In the 1990s, he presented ITV discussion show The Time, The Place, which he hosted until 1998, the year he began hosting GMTV’s News Hour with Penny Smith.